OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_683.rst

 - `Fix quota after VM disk (de)attach for CEPH, LVM datastores <https://github.com/OpenNebula/one/issues/6506>`__.
 - `Add QS Reference to README.md <https://github.com/OpenNebula/one/issues/6513>`__.
 - `Fix incorrect filtering of remove_off_hosts <https://github.com/OpenNebula/one/issues/6472>`__.
+- `Fix error reporting of CLI tools for JSON and YAML output <https://github.com/OpenNebula/one/issues/6509>`__.

 Also, the following issues have been solved in the FireEdge Sunstone Web UI: